 For entertaining guests, the 430 comes with a Rockford Fosgate stereo with iPod and USB ports, Bluetooth connectivity, 10 JL Audio speakers with blue LED lights and 600 watts of amplification plus two lighted 200-watt subwoofers.

 The Bow.
 An opening section to the port windshield, and a lower air dam, provide access to the 430 ASC’s bow seating area.
 The bow seating nearly covers the 360-degrees of this cockpit.
 There’s a forward-facing triple-wide lounge that includes a full-length chaise-style seat to starboard.
-An armrest adds to the comfort level, and includes two drink holders and a Corian accent.
+An armrest adds to the comfort level and includes two drink holders and a Corian accent.

 Two electrically actuated tables served double duty as the deck on this bowrider.
 When it is time for a picnic, cocktail party or alfresco dinner, the push of a button raises one or both of these two tables.
 If there are just a couple of people, then one table will suffice.
 If there is a crowd, then raise both tables.
-With the deck/tables at mid-level, and a filler cushion, the space can be turned into a huge sun pad.
+With the deck/tables at mid-level and a filler cushion, this space can be turned into a huge sun pad.

 Smart Storage.
 The 430 ASC has 25 cup holders throughout the bow, cockpit, and stern.
 Storage is in lockers underneath hinged seat bottom cushions and there are a total of 13 molded tubs and compartments throughout the boat.
 A hatch in the cockpit deck opens on gas struts to provide access to the mechanical room where items such as trim pumps and fuel-water separators can be checked on.